r-lib/usethis/tests/testthat/_snaps/utils-github.md

       * Config supports a pull request = NA
       * origin = "OWNER/REPO"
       * upstream = <not configured>
-      * Desc = "origin" is a GitHub repo and "upstream" is either not configured or is not a GitHub repo.
-We may be offline or you may need to configure a GitHub personal access token. `usethis::gh_token_help()` can help with that.
-Read more about what this GitHub remote configurations means at:
+      ! "origin" is a GitHub repo and "upstream" is either not configured or is not a GitHub repo.
+      i We may be offline or you may need to configure a GitHub personal access token.
+      i `usethis::gh_token_help()` can help with that.
+      i Read more about what this GitHub remote configuration means at:
         <https://happygitwithr.com/common-remote-setups.html>.

 # 'maybe_fork' is reported correctly